JiangguoZhang/sleep-linear/README.md

 <h2>Simple and Interpretable Techniques Are Competitive to Deep Learning for Sleep Scoring</h2>
 </div>

+## Inspiration

+## What it does
+1. Clean the dataset, process the data with bandpass filters, and calculate the meaningful time-domain and frequency-domain statistics.
+2. Implemented 3 different machine learning models, including Linear Classifier, Catboost Classifier, and Multi-Layer Perceptron Classifier, to convert extracted features into 6 different sleep stages.

+## How we built it
+### Data process

+### Model building

+## Challenges we ran into

+## Accomplishments that we're proud of

+## What we learned

+## What's next for Stimulus

-Code from the paper *Do Not Sleep on Traditional Machine Learning: Simple and Interpretable Techniques Are Competitive to Deep Learning for Sleep Scoring*.
+This project highly relies on the ideas from the paper *Do Not Sleep on Traditional Machine Learning: Simple and Interpretable Techniques Are Competitive to Deep Learning for Sleep Scoring*.

 Preprint: https://arxiv.org/abs/2207.07753
 Published article: https://doi.org/10.1016/j.bspc.2022.104429